funilrys/PyFunceble/docs/configuration.rst

     **Default value:** :code:`"PyFunceble - Results"`

-    **Description:** Set the default final commit message we have to usve when have to save and we finished the test.
+    **Description:** Set the default final commit message we have to use when have to save and all tests are finished.

 :code:`travis_autosave_minutes`
 -------------------------------